 With a gift card, you avoid these problems by still letting the recipient choose what yarns to get exactly.
 Plus, speaking as a knitter we often feel guilty spending money on nicer yarn, so a gift card gives permission to splurge a bit!
 I recommend getting a gift card to a yarn shop local to the giftee because that makes it a bit more special than a gift card to a big box store and it’s always good to support local business!

 And if you’d like to give a gift card for my yarn, you can find them here: SkillfullyTangled Gift Cards

 3. Knitting Kit

-If you’d like to gift yarn, I always recommend a knitting kit!
+If you’d like to gift yarn, I always recommend a knitting (or crochet) kit!
 Knitting kits usually include the yarn, the pattern, and often also the necessary needles & accessories to knit a specific item.
 It’s great because it ensures the recipient will have enough yarn to knit the specific item.
 And they won’t have to spend hours finding a pattern that fits the yarn they’ve received.
 WeAreKnitters has a great selection of knitting kits.
 (Use code MGM850XBP to get USD10 off your order!)

 4. A little ‘cozy package’

 A great gift for knitters doesn’t necessarily need to be strictly knitting-related.
 Many knitters knit as a form of relaxation and to unwind at the end of a long day, so anything that makes that hour (or five minutes) cozier is great.
 For example, (scented) candles, tea, a cute throw pillow, or some chocolate would make a great cozy care package.